elliotwoods/ofxSquashBuddies/Readme.md

 Compatability
 =============

-Tested with openFrameworks 0.9.1.
+Tested with openFrameworks 0.9.1 on OSX and Windows.
 This addon should work on all platforms where ofxSquash and ofxAsio are supported.

 Credits
 =======